code-distortion/backoff/README.md

 $callback = fn(…) => …; // do something here

 // the callback can accept these parameters:
-//   $result         - called 'result' - the result that was returned
+//   $result         - called '$result' - the result that was returned
-//   $willRetry      - called 'willRetry' - true if a retry will be made, false if not
+//   $willRetry      - called '$willRetry' - true if a retry will be made, false if not
-//   $log            - called 'log' - the current AttemptLog object
 //   AttemptLog $log - of type 'AttemptLog' - the current AttemptLog object
+//   $log            - called '$log' - the current AttemptLog object
-//   $logs           - called 'logs' - an array of AttemptLog objects
+//   $logs           - called '$logs' - an array of AttemptLog objects

 Backoff::exponential(1)
     ->invalidResultCallback($callback) // <<<